iamjimtaylor/iamjimtaylor/_posts/2016-03-29-job-interviews.md

 Most of the interview was a blur as I tried to keep my nerves in check.
 I accepted the offer of a cup of tea but struggled to take a sip as I couldn't keep my own hand steady.
 Spilling some of it down my chin hoping Bryan, who was sitting facing me, didn't see.

 A week or so had passed and I'd not heard anything back.
 I thought I'd not got the job.
-So I took the initiative to rang up and see if a decision had been made on the role.
+So I took the initiative to ring up and see if a decision had been made on the role.

-The reception explained they'd tried to contact me but my number on my CV was wrong!
+The receptionist explained they'd tried to contact me but my number on my CV was wrong!

 Thankfully, even with that blunder, I was offered the job on the call which I gratefully accepted.